- CLEANINGS & PREVENTION

 Porcelain veneers offers the ultimate in esthetics.
 A veneer is a thin facing or covering that bonds to the natural tooth structure.
 A much more conservative alternative to crowns (caps) that can give you the smile you have always dreamed of and deserve.
 Porcelain veneers are top line in cosmetic dentistry.
 If your teeth are chipped, broken, or discolored, porcelain veneers are a great way to change the color and shape of your teeth.
 Veneers can be a great alternative to braces for slight orthodontic problems and provide a beautiful smile in a short amount of time.
 The results are simply gorgeous!

-Cosmetic Dentist, Dr. Wheeler, offers Lumineers®.
+Cosmetic Dentist, Dr. Martin, offers Lumineers®.
 These veneers are as thin as contact lenses!
 This means in most cases, Lumineers® can be placed on your teeth without any drilling or tooth reduction and without the necessity of temporaries!
 While some minor polishing and enamel recontouring may be necessary, these veneers are done painlessly, with no shots and it is a reversible, non-invasive comfortable procedure that is proven to last for up to 20 years!
 Even dark tetracycline stained or yellowed teeth can be completely masked out with sparkling white veneers.

-Dr. Wheeler uses a variety of teeth whitening techniques, including Zoom2®, to get your teeth their whitest and brightest.
+Dr. Martin uses a variety of teeth whitening techniques, including Zoom2®, to get your teeth their whitest and brightest.
 Zoom2® teeth whitening is the revolutionary in-office process that gets your teeth their whitest in just over an hour.
 Our in-home teeth whitening kits are easy to use and great results are achieved in 4 to 6 weeks.
 Call our office or use our contact form to learn more about our teeth whitening options.

 Periodontal diseases range from simple gum inflammation to serious disease that results in major damage to the soft tissue and bone that support the teeth.
 In the worst cases, teeth are lost.
 People usually don’t show signs of gum disease until they are in their 30s or 40s.
 Men are more likely to have gum disease than women.
 Although teenagers rarely develop periodontitis, they can develop gingivitis, the milder form of gum disease.
 Most commonly, gum disease develops when plaque is allowed to build up along and under the gum line.
 Symptoms include: Bad breath that won’t go away Red or swollen gums Tender or bleeding gums Painful chewing Loose teeth Sensitive teeth Receding gum or longer appearing teeth Non-surgical treatments are available.
 The effects of gingivitis can be reversed with good brushing and flossing habits and a professional teeth cleaning performed at our office.
 In more advanced stages of periodontal disease, a scaling and root planing procedure if performed which consists of removing plaque and tartar below the gum-line.
 There are surgical options as well if non-surgical treatment does not successfully halt the progression.